Thaumatococcus daniellii

+The species is relevant in nutritional studies (similarly to its many edible and useful relatives, including arrowroot, bananas, cannas, cardamom, gingers and turmeric), as it is known for being the natural source of thaumatin, an intensely-sweet protein.
+The protein is being tested in the creation of possible healthier sweeteners.
+When the fleshy part of the fruit is eaten, the thaumatin molecule binds to the tongue’s taste buds, triggering a “sweet” sensation that slowly builds, leaving a lingering aftertaste.

-Thaumatococcus daniellii grows three to four meters in height, and has large, papery leaves up to 46 centimeters long.
-It bears pale purple flowers and a soft fruit containing a few shiny black seeds.
-The fruit is covered in a fleshy red aril, which is the part that contains thaumatin.
-In its native range, the plant has a number of uses besides flavoring.
-The sturdy leaf petioles are used as tools and building materials, the leaves are used to wrap food, and the leaves and seeds have a number of traditional medicinal uses.
+T. daniellii grows 3-4m (up to 13’) in height, and has large, banana-like leaves, growing up to 46 cm (1’) long.
+It bears pale, purple flowers and a soft fruit, containing shiny, black seeds.
+The fruit is covered in a fleshy, red aril, the part that contains thaumatin.
+In its native range, the plant has a number of uses besides flavoring; the sturdy leaf petioles are used as tools and building materials, the leaves are used to wrap food, and the leaves and seeds have a number of traditional medicinal uses.